marciofurukawa/eks-using-existing-vpc-terraform/README.md

 ## 2.3. `AWS CLI` installation

 The `AWS CLI` is the command line interface (CLI) that we are going to use to communicate to Amazon Web Services.
-You can follow the [official AWS website](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to get the installation or the following steps:
+You can follow the [AWS official documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to get the installation or the following steps:

 PS: There's no version restriction, so you can install the `latest` release for Linux Ubuntu distro.